 Social & Emotional Skills

 Our teaching strategies follow evidenced-based practice, meaning our approaches are strongly supported by scientific research.
 Assessment for learning is an integral component of the educational experience at St Mary’s College, providing a constant flow of information as to how each child is progressing and informing the planning of our Teachers of the Deaf and Speech Pathologists.
-Our student wellbeing model follows Positive Behaviour for Learning as a whole school approach to communicating behavioural expectations and understanding of the consequences of decisions made.
-These are a broad range of systematic, tailored and proactive strategies used in achieving positive social and academic learning outcomes.
+Our student wellbeing model follows Positive Behaviour for Learning (PBL) as a whole school approach to communicating behavioural expectations and understanding of the consequences of decisions made.
+These are a broad range of tailored and proactive strategies used in achieving positive social and academic learning outcomes.